-U.S. Plywood-Champion Paper bought the W.T.
+When U.S. Plywood-Champion Paper bought the W.T.
 Carter & Bro.
-Lumber Company in March,
+Lumber

-employees and their families were relocated to better
+The sawmill’s employees and their families were relocated to better

-and most of the town’s buildings were sold, relocated elsewhere or destroyed.
+and most of the town’s buildings were sold, relocated elsewhere or

-& Bro. office building, which became the headquarters for the
+Carter & Bro. office building, which became the headquarters for the

 in Texas and Arkansas.